Fedstellar: A Platform for Decentralized Federated Learning: Introduction

 To address these challenges and contribute to the advancement of DFL, this paper presents the following contributions:

-\begin{itemize} \item The design and implementation of \textit{Fedstellar}, a comprehensive platform geared towards training FL models in a decentralized fashion (source code publicly available in \citep{MartinezBeltran:fedstellar_git:2023}).
-Fedstellar supports the establishment of federations comprising diverse devices, network topologies, and algorithms.
+\begin{itemize} \item The design and implementation of \textit{Fedstellar}, a comprehensive platform geared towards training FL models in a decentralized fashion (source code publicly available in \citep{MartinezBeltran:fedstellar_git:2023}). \addtxt{The platform employs the communication schema and models within P2P networks presented in \citep{Guijas:p2pfl_report:2022}, laying the groundwork for enhanced collaborative model training across distributed environments.
+At the same time, }Fedstellar supports the establishment of federations comprising diverse devices, network topologies, and algorithms.
 It also provides sophisticated federation management tools and performance metrics to facilitate efficient learning process monitoring.
 This is achieved through extensible modules that offer data storage and asynchronous capabilities alongside efficient mechanisms for model training, communication, and comprehensive analysis for federation monitoring.
-The platform incorporates a modular architecture comprising three elements: a user-friendly frontend for experiment setup and monitoring, a controller for effective orchestration of operations, and a core component deployed in each device for model training and communication.
+The platform incorporates a modular architecture comprising a user-friendly frontend for experiment setup and monitoring, a controller for effective operations orchestration, and a core component deployed in each device for model training and communication.

 \item The deployment of Fedstellar on two distinct federated scenarios: \textit{(i)} a physical scenario composed of five Raspberry Pi 4 and three Rock64 boards affected by cyberattacks that need to be detected, and \textit{(ii)} a virtualized scenario deployed on a server where twenty nodes used the MNIST and CIFAR-10 datasets to perform image classification tasks in a decentralized manner.
 In the first scenario, a fully connected topology was employed with DFL and FedAvg, using an autoencoder as the federated model.
 In the second scenario, different FL architectures have been benchmarked within Fedstellar, including DFL, Semi-Decentralized Federated Learning (SDFL), and CFL, under a controlled and reproducible setting.
 Different network topologies such as fully connected, star, and ring were employed for this comparison.